-- Participants should be over 18 years old and have some experience of working with young people or adults, for example youth workers, teaching assistants or teachers. - All participants must be DBS checked. - Be able to attend the 4 days of theory and practice. - Be able to assist with the planning and delivery of 3 Forest School sessions. - Be able to complete a workbook of evidence. - Course commitment approximately 60 hours.
+- Participants should be over 18 years old and have some experience of working with young people or adults, for example youth workers, teaching assistants or teachers. - All participants must be DBS checked. - Be able to attend the 4 days of theory and practice. - Be able to assist with the planning and delivery of 3 Forest School sessions. - Be able to complete a workbook of evidence. - Course commitment approximately 70 hours (including training days).